 By KBB.com Editors

-While some dismiss the 2010 Chevrolet HHR as little more than a PT Cruiser clone, in truth the two vehicles appeal to very different audiences.
-Where the PT seems to pull in Baby Boomers and Gen X males, the HHR speaks to today's young drivers who like to customize their cars with extreme paint jobs and near-deafening sound systems.
-By itself, this slick piece of work serves as a practical wagon version of the Cobalt sedan disguised as a retro mini Suburban.
+While some dismiss the 2011 Chevrolet HHR as little more than a PT Cruiser clone, in truth the two vehicles appeal to very different audiences.
+Where the PT once pulled in Baby Boomers and Gen X males, the HHR speaks to today's young drivers who like to customize their cars with extreme paint jobs and near-deafening sound systems.
+And, since Chrysler has now officially announced the death of the PT Cruiser, the HHR stands alone in the quasi-retro American panel truck field.
 There's even a cool Panel version with windowless side panels and side cargo doors.
 Though smaller than it appears in pictures, the HHR is nevertheless a versatile and fun-to-drive vehicle as equally suited to small families as it is to hip singles.

 While the HHR is indeed versatile, it's still based on a small-car platform.
 So, if you've got big stuff to haul – or just a lot of stuff – you might need a larger vehicle.

 Driving Impressions One of the best things you can say about a vehicle is that it handles like a smaller car and rides like a bigger one.
-Such is the case with...the 2010 Chevrolet HHR.
+Such is the case with...the 2011 Chevrolet HHR.
 With its raised seating position and truck-like attitude, you might not expect the HHR to handle like the small car it really is.
 It's just as surprising out on the highway, where it's smooth for its size and notably quiet.
 Even when outfitted with the base engine and four-speed automatic transmission, the HHR still feels adequately motivated, although throttle response is a bit slow and the electrically-assisted power steering feels vague and somewhat disconnected.
-Performance fans will love the 260-horsepower SS trim, which offers a much stiffer suspension, a short throw five-speed manual shifter, larger wheels and improved steering response.
+Those who prefer a bit more guts to their ride will probably be happier with the 2LT's 174-horsepower, 2.4-liter engine.

 HHRs equipped with automatic transmissions include a remote start feature that lets you start heating or cooling the cabin before you even set foot outside your home.